 On the Application for Undergraduate Admission, all Canadian applicants are asked to indicate the following:

 Applicants will first be considered for admission under regular competitive criteria.
-If required, a second consideration under the Aboriginal Admission Policy will occur automatically.
+If required, a second consideration as an Aboriginal applicant will occur automatically.

 If granted admission under the Policy, applicants must provide proof of their Aboriginal status by: